Schlampig/iLearn/REID_nets/k_centerloss/introduction.md

 ---
 PS:
 ---
-    0. Because the test and evaluate processes are similar as the baseline strategy, so in this folder I only put the train and model file.
+    0. Because both the data format and the test、 evaluate processes are similar as the baseline strategy, so in this folder I only put the train and model file.

     1. Simple loss function is easy to add into the model, keras constrains two input parameters and one output loss: